Photography exercises

 Composition

-Many exercises reveal how visual weight, background relationships and subject hierarchy influence the clarity of an image.
+Many exercises reveal how background control, subject hierarchy and visual weight shape the structure of an image.

 Editing

-Exercises generate material that can later be reviewed and selected.
-This process leads directly into editing as selection.
+Exercises generate sequences of images that can later be reviewed and compared, introducing editing as a process of selection.